MariaLozano01/DNS-practice/README.md

 ## Run Flask Application on Domain Service

- 1. Log into your Domain Service Provider (https://get.tech/)
+ 1. Browse to Domain Service Provider (https://get.tech/)
  2. Log in
  3. Add a new A Record
  4. Give a name to the domain (@ can be used as a wildcard)